gradle/gradle/design-docs/dependency-resolution-reporting.md

 This drives some conveniences to our DependencyGraph API.
 There should be some simple way to run the report from the command line.
 While doing that consider adding support for selecting configuration for the regular 'dependencies' report from command line.

+## dependency insight report implementation/design plan

+- 'dependency-reporting' plugin
+    - 'dependencyInsight' task, pre-configured with:
+        - searches for dependency in 'compile' configuration if java applied, otherwise it needs to be configured
+        - requires the dependency name configured (by default does not list all)

+- 'dependencyInsight' task configuration:
+    - can provide ResolvedDependencyResult predicate
+    - can have one configuration selected

+- the configuration name and dependency name can be provided via command line
+- the report prints a warning if the configuration resolves with failures because this can affect the dependency tree
+- the plugin implementation potentially should go to 'reporting' subproject

 # Integration test coverage